Voting Rights, Markov Chains, and Optimization by Short Bursts: Further Empirical Investigations

 \section{Further Empirical Investigations}

-Besides BVAP in Louisiana, we also considered maximizing the number of districts with a majority People of Color voting age population (POCVAP), as People of Color populations sometimes form voting coalitions.
-In this case there was even more of a separation between the success of biased runs and of short bursts; see Figure~\ref{fig:la-maxes-all-pocvap}.

-We considered the problem of finding districting plans with a large number of majority-minority districts in Virginia, New Mexico, and Texas.
-In Virginia, just like Louisiana, we looked for state House plans with many districts with majority Black voting age population (BVAP).
-In New Mexico, we looked for state House plans with many districts with majority Hispanic voting age population (HVAP).
-In Texas, which has significant black and Hispanic populations, we consider majority BVAP and majority HVAP.
-In all of the states we additionally considered majority People of Color voting age population (POCVAP) districts.
+We also looked at additional states beyond Louisiana and Texas to understand the robustness of our findings.
+In Virginia, just like Louisiana, we looked for state House plans with many districts with majority Black voting age population (BVAP) as well as districts with a majority People of Color voting age population (POCVAP), see Figure~\ref{fig:fig:va-maxes-all}.
+In New Mexico, we looked for state House plans with many districts with majority Hispanic voting age population (HVAP) and POCVAP, see Figure~\ref{fig:fig:nm-maxes-all}.
+In our experiments on these states we used different population balances, in particular the tightest bound for which we could find a starting seed plan.
+For Virginia this was 2\%, and for New Mexico this was 4.5\%.
+Otherwise, we obtained data from similar governmental sources and ran the same experiments as for Louisiana.

-In Virginia, note there are two lines displaying enacted plans.
+For the results of our experiment with Virginia, note there are two lines displaying enacted plans.
 This is because a new plan was enacted in 2019, after the 2011 Virginia House of Delegates map was found to be a racial gerrymander~\citep{bethunehill,vahousedelegates}.
 The 2019 plan has fewer majority-black districts, but is believed to give the black population a better opportunity to elect representatives of choice; see~\citep{virginia}.

-In our experiments on other states we used different population balances, in particular the tightest bound for which we could find a starting seed plan.
-For New Mexico, this was 4.5\%; for Texas, 2\%; and for Virginia, 2\%.
-Otherwise, we obtained data from similar governmental sources and ran the same experiments as for Louisiana.